chrisdothtml/node-etml/README.md

 Text Editor Syntax Highlighting
 ===

-I am currently working on a package for Sublime, but I'm open to any syntax highlighting help.
+I am currently working on a package for Sublime, but am open to any syntax highlighting help.